Echo Park Lake, lotus

 • Silver Lake

-Silver Lake’s twin reservoirs have two dog parks (one big, one small), along with a slew of human-centric facilities: a basketball court, playground and field for the kiddies, and a 2.2 mile trail around its entirety.
+Silver Lake’s twin reservoirs have two adjacent dog parks (one for big pups, one for small ones), along with a slew of human-centric facilities: a basketball court, playground and field for the kiddies, and a 2.2-mile trail around its entirety.
 It’s a great place to bring kids, dogs, a picnic or a running club.
-The Reservoir is also home to the Meadow (note: no pups allowed here), a soft, grassy knoll overlooking the water where visitors can lounge, picnic, or throw a Frisbee or play bocce ball.
+The Reservoir is also home to the Meadow (note: no pups allowed here), a soft, grassy knoll overlooking the water, where visitors can lounge, picnic, throw a Frisbee or play bocce ball.

 Advertising